 Seven Pillars of Wisdom, by TE Lawrence, 1926

 The autobiography of Thomas Edward Lawrence about his time in Arabia in WW1 supporting the Arab Revolt against the Ottoman Turks from 1916 to 1918.
 We might never have known about TE Lawrence except that an American writer by the name of Lowell Thomas published his own account ‘With Lawrence in Arabia’, 1924.
-This sold incredibly well and generated a lot of public interest, so much so, that when TE Lawrence published his autobiography lots of people bought it.
+This sold incredibly well and generated a lot of public interest, so much so, that when TE Lawrence published his autobiography thousands of people bought it.
 Today we would say that his story went “viral”.

-Lots of stories written by Evelyn Waugh 1930s to 1950s
+Various of stories written by Evelyn Waugh 1930s to 1950s

 I have read lots of books by Evelyn Waugh and I enjoyed all of them.
 They were all generally very witty and entertaining.
 Some of the ones that I read include; ‘Decline and Fall’, 1928, ‘Vile Bodies’, 1930, ‘Black Mischief’, 1932, ‘A Hand Full of Dust’, 1934, ‘Put out More Flags’, 1942, ‘Brides Head Revisited’ 1945.
 He also wrote a short biography of ‘Edmund Campion’, 1935, who was a Jesuit Priest in Elizabethan England.
 And he wrote ‘Remote People’, 1931, which was a travel book about Haile Selassie’s Abyssinia.
 I remember meeting an elderly relative who had met Evelyn Waugh in Africa in the 1930s and she is mentioned in ‘Remote People’ (Genesta Long).
 Genesta said Evelyn was an amazingly witty person.